 The New York Post in defense of an employment discrimination and retaliation action brought by two former reporters arising out of the newspaper’s publication of a political cartoon that allegedly was offensive, in which we obtained summary judgment dismissing all claims.

 Google in a significant and rarely achieved victory for patent action defendants involving a motion to transfer venue of Ryujin Fujinomaki vs. Google Inc., et al.from the Eastern District of Texas to the Northern District of California.
-The decision also permitted Kasowitz clients Motorola, LG, ASUS and Samsung to join in the motion.
+The decision also permitted Kasowitz clients Motorola, LG and ASUS to join in the motion.
 The complaint in the action alleges that certain lock features, including Google’s Smart Lock feature, in defendants’ Android-based smartphones and wearables infringed Fujinomaki’s patent.
 It is very rare for defendants like Google to win motions to transfer venue from Texas to California.

 Mallinckrodt in a patent infringement matter involving Mallinckrodt’s patent for opioid painkiller Opana ER.
 The District Court of Delaware upheld the validity of Mallinckrodt’s patent, rejecting arguments from Amneal Pharmaceuticals and Teva Pharmaceuticals.
 Amneal and Teva defended their potential generics, alleging that prior art anticipated Mallinckrodt’s patent.
 In his opinion, the judge found that neither a 1957 academic paper, nor a 2005 patent application, anticipated the process or product described in the patent.